 It may take the publisher a long while to get back to you.
 The website explains: “We get thousands of submissions for each book and we only have room for 101 pieces, so please don’t take our silence personally!”

 If your story or poem is selected, you’ll receive an email asking for explicit consent to publish your work.

-One month after the book is published, you’ll receive 10 copies and a check for $200.
+One month after publication, you’ll receive 10 copies of the book and a check for $250.